Log in

 • 10 Jun 2024 8:55 PM | Anonymous member (Administrator)

-By Emily Dattilo, Director of the Mount Prospect Historical Society
+By: Emily Dattilo, Director of the Mount Prospect Historical Society

 I work with some incredibly talented and dedicated board members at the Mount Prospect Historical Society (MPHS).
 They consider themselves to be a “working board,” which means everyone understands that they have a part to play in keeping MPHS running.
 Here are five ways to engage your museum board based on my experiences: